grperalta/nsedelay/README.md

 You may view this Markdown file better at https://stackedit.io/editor

 If you find these codes useful, you can cite the manuscript as:
-*G. Peralta and J. S. Simon, Optimal Control for the Navier-Stokes Equation with Time Delay in the Convection: Analysis and Finite Element Approximations, to appear in Journal of Mathematical Fluid Mechanics.*
+> G. Peralta and J. S. Simon, [Optimal control for the Navier–Stokes with time delay in the convection: analysis and finite element approximations](https://link.springer.com/article/10.1007/s00021-021-00577-z), Journal of Mathematical Fluid Mechanics 23, 56, pp. 1-49, 2021.

 Gilbert Peralta
 Department of Mathematics and Computer Science